Lesson plan

 Notes

-Deer skeleton and pond dipping activities also make up the Food Chains lesson, but with a different discussion focus.
+The Food Chains lesson has similiar activities, but with a different discussion focus.

 Pond dipping and posting game also make up the Classification lesson, but with a different discussion focus.